Naviate Power and Process 2017 has the following prerequisites:

 Download and unzip the installation file from your Naviate Community account or from the Naviate Community trial page.

-Currently there are three types of licensing for the Naviate products - trial, local and network.
+Currently there are four types of licensing for the Naviate products - trial, rental, local and network.
 If you are using the 30-day trial you can skip this section and go directly to the next.

-Local (SLM) or network (NLM) licenses both require license numbers.
+Rental, Local (SLM) or network (NLM) licenses all require license numbers.
 When ordering any of the licensed Naviate products your will receive an e-mail with your unique license number(s), automatically sent from our license system.

 If you have ordered network licenses you will need to set up a license server service on one of the servers in your local network.